filamentphp/filament/README.md

 - Create new `Globals` feature for managing arbitrary app data.
   - Considering implementing [laravel-metable](https://github.com/plank/laravel-metable).
 - Create new `Resources` feature.
 Allowing a user to create a generic resource with schemaless attributes managed by custom fields.
   - Considering implementing [laravel-metable](https://github.com/plank/laravel-metable) in this feature as well, as it would allow custom fields in a pretty flexible way.
+- Create a `GraphQL` API using [Lighthouse](https://github.com/nuwave/lighthouse) and corresponding admin section (likely using [GraphiQL](https://github.com/graphql/graphiql)) for previewing the API. _This one is pretty opinionated_ and needs to be in the core (our team at [East Slope Studio](https://eastslope.studio) uses it extensively for our decoupled front-end web and app development projects (built with Eleventy, React, React Native etc.).

 ---